Skip to content

 The more you know about the specific channel you’re pitching, the better you can find a journalist and pitch them effectively.

-TIP: Learn more about how Meltwater Media Relations can help you reach journalists, simplify your pitches, and generate buzz.
+Tip: Learn more about how Meltwater Media Relations can help you reach journalists, simplify your pitches, and generate buzz.

 The role and preferences of journalists